 Copacabana - Nestled between Mount Nino Calvario and Mount Calvario on the southern shore of Lake Titicaca, the quirky little town of Copacabana is well-known throughout Bolivia as being a centre for religious pilgrimages, with centuries-old festivals still being celebrated to this day.
-Many tourists come here each February specifically to celebrate the festival of the Virgin of Candelaria.
+Many tourists do come here each February specifically to celebrate the festival of the Virgin of Candelaria, though generally Copacabana is a more convenient stop for travellers making the journey from Puno to Bolivia's capital.